 Bill for three came to $115 with tip.
-We shared on an appetizer, had three entres, and two Stella draft beers.
+We shared on an appetizer, had three entrees, and two Stella draft beers.
 That price would normally be in line with most upscale dining establishments that delivered on all fronts.
 But Limoncello missed too many checkmarks.
 I simply didn’t feel we got our money’s worth.

 There are way too many good Italian places all over town to return.
 I hope Limoncello improves and eventually does well.
 I like having good restaurants in my neighborhood.

-Unfortunately, I cannot recommend them.
+Unfortunately, I cannot recommend this restaurant.